-Because occupations involving physical labor dominate the local economy, Lumberport is generally considered to be a blue-collar town.
-43.62% of the Lumberport workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Lumberport is a blue-collar town, with 43.62% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lumberport is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Lumberport who work in office and administrative support (42.34%), maintenance occupations (2.98%), and law enforcement and fire fighting (2.55%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Lumberport is worth considering.

-As is often the case in a small town, Lumberport doesn't have a public transportation system that people use for their commute.
+Lumberport is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Lumberport in 2022 was $36,983, which is wealthy relative to West Virginia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $147,932 for a family of four.
 However, Lumberport contains both very wealthy and poor people as well.